Global Leadership Team

 Ott earned a Bachelor of Science degree in business administration and English, with a minor in economics, from the University of Wisconsin in Stevens Point and a Master of Business Administration degree, with a concentration in organizational behavior and industrial relations, from the University of Michigan in Ann Arbor.

-Active in the community, Ott is on the Executive Committee for the American Cancer Society’s annual Cattle Baron’s Ball in Detroit, is on the Executive Board of Trustees of the Michigan Colleges Alliance and is a member of the Board at Jack’s Place for Autism, is the fundraising lead for Independent Living Alliance, an organization focused on housing for adults with autism, and is on the Advisory Board of Human Resources Network International.
+Active in the community, Ott is on the Executive Committee for the American Cancer Society’s annual Detroit Discovery Ball, is on the Executive Board of Trustees of the Michigan Colleges Alliance, is a member of the Board at Jack’s Place for Autism, is the fundraising lead for Independent Living Alliance, an organization focused on housing for adults with autism, and is on the Advisory Board of Human Resources Network International.

 With more than 36 years of automotive experience, D. William (Bill) Pumphrey serves as executive vice president and president, Global Automotive and ISG.
 In this role, he is responsible for aligning the needs of customers, and providing consistent performance and the latest innovations to assist customers in meeting the demands of the rapidly changing mobility landscape.
 He is also responsible for corporate strategy and the Company’s ROIC (return on invested capital) improvement initiative, where he works to refine the strategy to more closely represent the Company’s culture and provide a path for continued growth by driving value through the Company’s culture, innovation and results.

 Pumphrey is based at the Company's world headquarters in Northville, Mich. and reports to Cooper Standard Chairman and CEO Jeffrey Edwards.

 Previously, Pumphrey served as senior vice president and president, North America.
 In this role, he focused on expanding and strengthening customer relationships to increase new business opportunities for the Company's North American operations, as well as overseeing profit and loss for the region.